Chiral Gravitational Waves in Palatini Chern-Simons: Gravitational Waves

 From Eq.\ (\ref{eq_hsol}) we see that the L and R polarizations can suffer an amplitude change and/or a phase change.
 When $\Xi_R\not=\Xi_L$ we say that there is amplitude birefringence since the amplitude evolution of the GWs depends on the polarization.
 In this case, the polarization can change e.g.\ from purely linear (when $|h_L|=|h_R|$) to elliptical $|h_L|\not=|h_R|$.
 For this reason, we say that amplitude birefringence changes the ellipticity of the GW polarization.

 When $\omega_R\not=\omega_L$ we say that there is velocity birefringence since the dispersion relation (which determines the phase evolution and the velocity propagation of the signal) depends on the polarization.
 In particular, $\omega_{R,L}(k)$ is the dispersion relation of the GWs\footnote{Note that technically the dispersion relation of the GWs will be set by $\Omega(k)$ instead of $\omega(k)$.
 However, in the approximation that $k/\mathcal{H}\gg 1$ and when all the modifications of gravity describe small corrections from GR, then $\Omega\approx \omega$.}, from which we can obtain the propagation velocity as the group velocity of the waves $v_{R,L}=\partial\omega_{R,L}/\partial k$.
 For a monochromatic wave (i.e.\ fixed value of $k$), a polarization-dependent velocity will lead to a phase shift between $h_L$ and $h_R$ that can be interpreted as a rotation of the polarization plane.
 See Fig.\ \ref{fig:polprops} for a toy illustration of amplitude and velocity birefringence (see also a review on GW polarization in \cite{Isi:2022mbx}).
+See also in \cite{Zhao:2019xmm} a compilation of other parity-breaking gravity models that exhibit amplitude and velocity birefringence, and their effect on GWs.
 In GR, GWs do not change their polarizations during cosmological propagation, and hence do not suffer from amplitude nor velocity birefringence.

 If we had a wavepacket, with a wide range of wavelengths, and the propagation velocity depended on $k$, then the L and R polarizations would have a dispersive velocity that would induce phase distortions in the GW signal during propagation \cite{Will:1997bb, Mirshekari:2011yq,Mastrogiovanni:2020gua, LISACosmologyWorkingGroup:2022wjo, Ezquiaga:2022nak}.
 Similarly, if $\Xi$ depended on $k$, it would lead to amplitude distortions during propagation.
 In the case of GWs from binary systems, whose phase and amplitude evolution is predicted by GR, these distortions can be observed and used to constrain parity-breaking modified gravity theories.